 - (i) There are four alternatives for the answers to every question.
-For each question for which a wrong answer has been given by the candidate, one-third of the marks assigned to that question will be deducted as penalty. - (ii) If a question is left blank i.e. no answer is given by the candidate, there will be no penalty for that question. - Note-2: The candidates are not permitted to use calculators for answering Objective Type Papers.
-They should therefore not bring the same inside the Examination Hall. - Note-3: Only those candidates who are declared by the Commission to have qualified in the Preliminary/Stage-I Examination in the year will be eligible for admission to the Main/Stage-II Examination of that year provided they are otherwise eligible for admission to the Main/Stage-II Examination.
-The number of candidates to be admitted to the Main/Stage-II Examination will be about six to seven times the total approximate number of vacancies to be filled in the year through this Examination. - Note-4: The Commission will draw a list of candidates to be qualified for Combined Geo-Scientist (Main) Examination based on the criterion of minimum qualifying marks in General Studies Paper (Paper-I) and Geo-Scientist Stream specific paper (Paper-II) of Preliminary Examination. - 3.
-The Combined Geo-Scientist (Main) Examination will consist of three conventional type papers for each stream.
+For each question for which a wrong answer has been given by the candidate, one-third of the marks assigned to that question will be deducted as penalty. - (ii) If a question is left blank i.e. no answer is given by the candidate, there will be no penalty for that question.

+Note-2: The candidates are not permitted to use calculators for answering Objective Type Papers.
+They should therefore not bring the same inside the Examination Hall.

+Note-3: Only those candidates who are declared by the Commission to have qualified in the Preliminary/Stage-I Examination in the year will be eligible for admission to the Main/Stage-II Examination of that year provided they are otherwise eligible for admission to the Main/Stage-II Examination.
+The marks obtained in Preliminary/Stage-I Examination by the candidates who are declared qualified for admission to the Main/Stage-II Examination will be counted for determining their final order of merit.
+The number of candidates to be admitted to the Main/Stage-II Examination will be about six to seven times of the total approximate number of vacancies to be filled in the year through this Examination.

+Note-4: The Commission will draw a list of candidates to be qualified for Combined Geo-Scientist (Main) Examination based on the criterion of minimum qualifying marks in General Studies Paper (Paper-I) and Geo-Scientist Stream specific paper (Paper-II) of Preliminary Examination.

+3. The Combined Geo-Scientist (Main) Examination will consist of three conventional type papers for each stream.
 Conventional Type papers must be answered in English only.
 Question paper will be set in English only.
 The detailed scheme of Stage-II is as follows:-